Written by Pradeep

 When you are expecting twins or multiple babies, it is essential to understand some potential complications which may be observed during twin or multiple pregnancies.
 A twin pregnancy is a double blessing, but it can also carry greater risks than being pregnant with a singleton.
 By knowing these risks, you would be equipped better to take care of yourself emotionally and physically if you face any issues during your pregnancy.
-We are describing some major complications during a multiple or twin pregnancy.
+We are describing some major complications with twin/multiple pregnancies.
 Some of them affect babies, while others may not be good for the mother’s health.

 A very small percentage of twins get affected by this condition where their umbilical cords become entangled, preventing the flow of oxygen and other nutrients to their developing bodies.
 Unfortunately, there is no treatment for it other than delivering the babies.
 Doctors monitor the mother carefully in such cases

-It is concluded as a result of one study that states that women with multiple or twin pregnancies are more likely to have the risk of heart failure.
+One study states that women with multiple or twin pregnancies are more likely to have a risk of heart failure.
 About 13% of women carrying two or more fetuses suffer from this danger

-Vanishing twin syndrome is a phenomenon in which an early scan discloses a twin pregnancy, but only one baby is seen in the subsequent scan.
-This happened when the woman conceived twins, but one of them is lost as a result of an early miscarriage and gets entirely reabsorbed by the mother, placenta, or the remaining twin.
+Vanishing twin syndrome is a phenomenon in which an early scan discloses a twin pregnancy, but in the subsequent scan, only one baby disappears.
+This happens when the woman conceives twins, but one of them is lost as a result of an early miscarriage and gets entirely reabsorbed by the mother, placenta, or the remaining twin.
 The mother shows hardly any symptoms of miscarriage.

 Vanishing twin syndrome happens in 21% – 30% of multiple pregnancies.
 Sometimes the statistics are more than that of record.
 Because many of these early miscarriages are passed without discovery, read more about vanishing twin syndrome here.